Debra A. Hope, Ph.D.

-Dr. Hope received her Ph.D. in clinical psychology from Albany-State University of New York in 1990 and joined the department at UNL in the same year.
-At present, she is a Professor and Graduate Chair.
+Dr. Hope received her Ph.D. in clinical psychology from University at Albany-State University of New York in 1990 and joined the department at UNL in the same year.
+At present, she is a Professor and inaugural Inclusive Excellence Chair of Psychology.
 Her current research interests focus on two primary areas: (a) mental health impacts of stigma and discrimination, particularly for gender and sexual minorities, and (b) anxiety disorders with a focus on social anxiety disorder.

 Dr. Hope is the director of the Anxiety Disorders Clinic, one of the specialty services within the Psychological Consultation Center.
 The current research focus is on disemination of evidence-based treatment, particularly using technology and other innovative approaches.
 Another area of interest is understanding the gender effect in anxiety.
 The research on stigma and discrimination is primarily focusing on the work through Trans Collaborations.
 Trans Collaborations is our joint community-based collaborative with the transgender and gender non-conforming communities, Richard Mocarski at the University of Nebraska-Kearney, our collaborators at Michigan State University, and the University of Alabama.
 See the Trans Collaborations website for more details about this work.

 Dr. Hope teaches classroom and practicum courses on cognitive-behavioral therapy, a senior level course on clinical psychology, and an undergraduate course on the psychology of diversity.
 She is a licensed clinical psychologist and maintains a small private practice.

 HOPE LAB CURRENT GRADUATE STUDENTS